 Under SonoAlti Info, one can see the number of jumps the user has, their canopy and freefall time, as well as the total jumps on the unit.
 One can also see the total freefall and canopy time recorded since the unit’s construction, the date of manufacture (DOM) as well as information on the hardware and software.
 The serial number of the unit can be seen here, as well as the battery’s approximate state of charge.

-SonoAlti's battery is designed to last a long time: approximately 200 jumps or 2 months, depending on how often it is jumped.
+SonoAlti's battery is designed to last a long time: approximately 300 jumps or 4 months for firmware version 1.5 and above, depending on how often it is jumped.
 Digital altimeters that are subject to long car rides through hilly or mountainous terrain will naturally discharge the battery faster.
 The longest battery life is obtained by leaving the altimeter in one location.
 Simply driving with the altimeter to work in normal circumstances, however, will not significantly reduce the battery life of SonoAlti.
 Leaving the Bluetooth switch on will rapidly discharge the unit and the altimeter will not work in freefall; make certain to turn off the Bluetooth switch after use to preserve battery life.
 It is also better for the battery not to leave it for extended periods of time (months) without being charged.